The only hands-on, how-to book on this topic available anywhere in such depth.

 Along the way, he found a few hours to help raise a family and finish a Masters Degree in business administration.

 Robert’s currently an Associate Professor of Digital Media at Utah Valley University located in Orem, Utah, just south of Salt Lake City.
+And Robert a Fulbright Specialist, teaching at universities around the world.
 He’s an Avid Certified Instructor for Media Composer and Avid Symphony software.
 He teaches these and asset management in addition to his first love… cinematography.